TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-accessdenied-diag.md

 ## **Recommended Steps**

-1. Check if there is access granted to key vault by looking in Key Vault Access Policies.
+1. Check if access has been granted to key vault by looking in Key Vault Access Policies
 2. Grant access to Key Vault using MSI or Service Principal

 ## **Recommended Documents**